United States Navy Birthday

-The Navy Ball commemorating the birthday of the United States Navy is an annual celebratory ball and ceremony held by the Navy League of the United States (NLUS) in Washington D.C. and in other cities around the world.
-The celebration is always on October 13, the day the Continental Congress passed a resolution to establish a navy in 1775.
-In 2018, the 243rd birthday is scheduled for the Ronald Reagan Building and International Trade Center in Washington, D.C.
+The United States Navy Birthday is an annual celebratory ball and ceremony held by the Navy League of the United States (NLUS) in Washington, D.C., and in other cities around the world.
+The United States Navy celebration is always on October 13, the day the Continental Congress passed a resolution to establish a navy in 1775.
+In 2018, the 243rd birthday was scheduled for the Ronald Reagan Building and International Trade Center in Washington, D.C.

 History

 The founding of the U.S. Navy dates back to the Revolutionary War.
 George Washington created the United States' first naval fleet by converting three Massachusetts schooners into warships.
 The makeshift fleet's purpose was to intercept an unarmed British supply ship.
 The next day, Washington sent a letter to Congress urging them to establish a naval force.
 On October 13, the Continental Congress passed a resolution in order to create the Continental Navy.
 This date now represents the official establishment of the U.S. Navy.

 In 1972, the Chief of Naval Operations Elmo Zumwalt designated October 13 as the Navy's official birthday, in order "to enhance a greater appreciation of our Navy heritage, and to provide a positive influence toward pride and professionalism in the naval service."
 Since then each CNO has encouraged and celebrated the Navy's birthday.